How to Reduce Sepsis Mortality Rates by 22 Percent

 Summary

-Northwest healthcare organization Multicare reduced septecemia by 22 percent, leading to a $1.3 million cost savings in the same period.
-Now the organization is tackling other areas of improvement.
-Discover what triggered the improvements -- and how these resulted in savings.
+Multicare reduced sepsis by 22 percent, resulting in $1.3 million in cost savings.
+The organization is now addressing other areas for improvement.
+Discover what triggered these enhancements and how they led to savings.

 Downloads